 The black leather strap offers a more comfortable fit during hand to hand combat, and the red stitching on the underside adds a little bit of flare.
 We don’t care if you’re Batman.
 Everybody can use a little bit of flare on their luxury watches.

 Staying in the realm of black chronographs, this Conquest combines classic looks with incredibly slick modern trappings.
-For instance, the chronograph controls flanking the almost traditional looking crown are squared off and more button-like than we’re used to seeing.
+For instance, the chronograph controls flanking the almost traditional looking crown are squared off and more button-like than we’re used to seeing, and it's a beautiful touch on this Longines watch.

 The three sub dials would be hard to read if it weren’t for the beautiful bezels surrounding each of them with stick markers.
 Some might actually look at that dial and think we’re making a misstep recommending it to Batman, but, again, everybody can use a little bit of flare.